 “That experience, and having someone send that message, gave me confidence to lead my own journey.”

 Oregon and Siskiyou County, California students are encouraged to dream big and follow in the footsteps of leaders like Analicia.
 Applications open November 1.
-Information available at TFFF.org/Scholarships.
+Information is available on our Scholarships page.